Partial resolution of complex cones over Fano ${\cal{B}}$: Two-node quiver Chern-Simons theories

 The charge matrix $Q_b$ of this theory given by $Q_b.{{\cal{G}}^T_b(k)}=0$ is also trivial, $Q_b = 0$.
 This is $\left(\BC^2/\BZ_k\right) \times \BC^2$ theory.
 For $k=1$, this theory is known as Phase-II of $\BC^4$.

-It is pertinent to spell out the following obvious facts:\\ (i) For non-trivial orbifolding ($k\neq 1$), we can show that the toric data ${\cal G}_a(k)$ is $GL(4,\BZ)$ related to ${\cal G}_a(nk)$, where $n$ is a non-zero integer.
-So, the scaling of CS levels in quiver diagram (a) does not give new toric data.
-Similarly, the scaling of CS levels in quiver diagram (b) gives the same toric data ${\cal G}_b(k)$ upto $GL(4,\BZ)$ transformation. \\ (ii) We can also deduce that the two quiver theories are distinct for $k \neq 1$ because the toric data of the two theories (${\cal{G}}_a(k)$ and ${\cal{G}}_b(k)$) are not related by any $GL(4, \BZ)$ transformation.\\ (iii) When there is no orbifolding- i.e., $k=1$, both the theories are same upto some $GL(4, \BZ)$ transformation.
+It is pertinent to spell out the following obvious facts:\\ (i) We can deduce that the two quiver theories are distinct for $k \neq 1$ because the toric data of the two theories (${\cal{G}}_a(k)$ and ${\cal{G}}_b(k)$) are not related by any $GL(4, \BZ)$ transformation.\\ (ii) When there is no orbifolding- i.e., $k=1$, both the theories are same upto some $GL(4, \BZ)$ transformation.
 Hence these theories are actually just the phases of $\BC^4$ theory, known as Phase-I and Phase-II of $\BC^4$ respectively.

 \item Theory with 2 bifundamentals $X_{12}$, $X_{21}$ and adjoints $\phi_1$, $\phi_2$ at two different nodes with trivial $W=0$.
 The quiver of this theory is shown in figure~\ref{fig:P3}.
 This theory does not admit tiling and was first obtained using the inverse algorithm in\cite{sid}, which was identified as the Fano $\mathbb{P}^3$ theory.